motomechatronics/amr_pallet_trucks/README.md

 Figure 3.5: result of pressing the disengagement bin, the recycling bin and the go to empty bin buttons.
 </h4>

-- press the **fork the bin** button and, when the chip bin is forked, press **elevator up button**.
+- press the **fork the bin** button and, when the chip bin is forked, press **elevator up** button.
 The expected result is shown in figure 3.6.

 <p align="center">
 <img src="docs/fork empty bin and lift up.gif" width="700" />